AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 ## Color quantization

-Before diving in the algorithm, let's sum up the problem.
+This is one of the main step.

+Because finding the right methodology is required in order to produce a simple yet truthful plot of the original image, we present some ideas on the quantization process.

 ```
+# Outlook of the algorithm
 Input :  We have N polygon with different colors and stroke size
-Output : We have the same set of polygon but with colors and stroke limited to a given collection C_n
+Output : We have the same set of polygon but with colors limited to a given collection C_n
 ```

-This is needed as we can use only a limited number of pens.

 #### K-means

 The different colors used on the curves are 4 dimensional : 3 RGB channel plus an alpha one.

 The alpha one is important in our problem as it allows to have several curves on the same spot contributing to a color mix.
-However as most of the space is filled with curve that are non intersecting, we can transform the 4-channels into only 3 by multipling with the alpha.

 The final algorithm is then pretty straight forward :
 ```